mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 * Use arrow functions when you want to preserve the `this` context from the surrounding code.

 # Destructuring Aliases
-Destructuring aliases allow you to assign extracted values to variables with different names.
+Destructuring aliases allows you to assign extracted values to variables with different names.
 This feature is particularly useful when working with objects or arrays where the variable names do not match the property names.

 ## Array Destructuring with Aliases